Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 This article reviews trial courts.
-Most cases occur in lower courts and seldom reach the higher levels of review.
 How do you know where to file your court case?
-There are two considerations: where you are and why you're going to court.
+There are two considerations: where you are and why you’re going to court.
+If the court process is unclear, it’s a good idea to start by consulting with a litigation attorney for guidance.

 Subject Matter Jurisdiction